PkmX/gyromouse/README.md

 ## Notes

-There is no support for authentication and encryption of the transmitted data, it's highly recommended you run this in a secure private network, or via a ssh-tunnel.
+There is no support for authentication and encryption of the transmitted data, so it is essentially allowing remote control and sniffing of movement data of your mouse.
+It's highly recommended you run this in a secure private network, via a ssh-tunnel, or via Android USB tethering.

 ## License